evasuku/Athens-Airbnb-Data-Analysis/README.md

 **Availability 365** (availability the last 365 days)
 **Review Scores Rating**

-### The code handles missing values, addresses outliers and explores average pricing based on the neighbourhood and room.
+### The code handles missing values, addresses outliers and explores average pricing based on the neighbourhood and room type.
 ### Visualisations are also created to help covey the story hidden behind the data in a clear and comprehensive manner.